WouterBant/GEVit-DL2-Project/Blogpost.md

 Still, 90% of the computation time is due to operations in the GE-ViT.
 To test its importance, we replaced the model with a linear layer, significantly speeding up the model but achieving only a test accuracy of **80.42%**.
 Given that G-CNNs alone can achieve test accuracies north of **87%** ([Bekkers, E. (2019)](https://openreview.net/forum?id=H1gBhkBFDH)), we believe it is worthwhile to explore the performance of these models when combined with an (equivariant) ViT.

 ## Concluding Remarks
 In this blog post, we thoroughly evaluated existing equivariant methods such as the GE-ViT and proposed new approaches to achieve equivariance in pretrained models.
 Our findings highlight mean pooling of latent dimensions as the most reliable method, consistently delivering strong performance across all experiments.
-This may be attributed to the minimal divergence between the pretrained and equivariant models compared to other post-hoc methods.
-We observed incremental performance gains by fine-tuning the last layer, with further enhancements when fine-tuning the entire model.
+We observed significant performance gains by fine-tuning the last layer, with further enhancements when fine-tuning the entire model.
+Most approaches outperform the well-known method of TTA with mean pooling after fine-tuning the final layer and/or the entire model.
 This simple yet effective approach notably outperforms equivariant attention models in terms of accuracy, while being significantly less computationally expensive.

 It's crucial to note that this approach only confers equivariance to global transformations.
-As the pretrained models lacked translation equivariance, the final models retain non-translation equivariance, exhibiting unique equivariance only to the O(2) or SO(2) groups.
+As the pretrained models lacked translation equivariance, the final models are also not translation equivariant, exhibiting unique equivariance only to the O(2) or SO(2) groups.
 However, applying these methods to inherently translation-equivariant CNNs would yield unique equivariance to the E(2) or SE(2) groups.
 We encourage researchers to explore the effectiveness of these methods when applied to CNNs and diverse datasets.
-Additionally, we discuss potential future avenues in the [Appendix](#Appendix).
+Additionally, we discuss potential future research in the [Appendix](#Appendix).

 Furthermore, we investigated downsizing the image via (1) patch projection and (2) downsizing with a G-CNN.
 Both approaches significantly increase the speed of the models and the second approach improved the GE-ViT in terms of accuracy.
 We believe that with the right architecture and learning paradigm the second approach can become competitive with SOTA approaches as this is also the case for their non-equivariant counterparts for non-equivariant image classification ([Graham, B, et. al.](https://arxiv.org/abs/2104.01136)).
 Notably, both approaches lack full translation equivariance.
 For the second method, this is because of the aggressive max pooling reducing the spatial dimensions from 64 to 6.